kozyilmaz/zcash-apple/README.md

 `$ make`

 After successful build ZCash binaries will be installed to `out` directory under project root
+You can then copy binary directory anywhere you like there are no dependencies to the build tree anymore
 ```
 bash-3.2$ ls -lrt out/usr/local/bin/
 total 104760